EpicOrange/riichi_advanced/documentation/american.md

 - A dead hand is one which can no longer win, based on the contents of the discard pool and the exposures currently visible.
   - For instance, suppose a player has the exposed kongs 2222 Bams and 8888 Craks.
 They can only win with 2468 #7; their hand needs two more 4 Dots, two more 6 Dots, and two more flowers.
 If either three of the required 4 Dots, three of the required 6 Dots, or seven of the required flowers are visible in discards or in other player's exposures, their hand is dead.
 - On a player's turn, they may declare any opponent's hand to be dead.
+(In Riichi Advanced, this is done by pressing the "💀❓" button next to that player's exposures.)
-  - If they are correct, that opponent is disqualified.
+  - If the declarer is correct, that opponent is disqualified.
 The player with the current turn then continues their turn, which may include performing a joker exchange, and/or declaring another opponent's hand dead.
-  - If they are incorrect, they are disqualified instead.
+  - If the declarer is incorrect, the declarer is disqualified instead.
 They immediately end their turn without discarding, and play passes to the next non-disqualified player.
   - Disqualified players may no longer draw, discard, call tiles for exposure, perform joker exchanges, declare another player's hand dead, or declare Mah-Jongg.
 Their turns are fully skipped.
   - All exposures of a disqualified player remain on the table.
 Players may still perform joker exchanges with all jokers in such exposures, even if those exposures "caused the hand to become dead".
   - Players may not declare their own hand dead.
 - If three players are disqualified, the game ends, with nobody paying anyone.

 > ### NOTE: If you're an American Mah-Jongg player, the rules for dead hands in Riichi Advanced are different from the rules you may be used to.
-We couldn't find a clear and comprehensive description for how most players rule on dead hands, that also covered the many edge cases we could think of (*MJME* was no help).
+We couldn't find a clear and comprehensive description for how most players rule on dead hands, that also covered the many edge cases we could think of (*MJME* was insufficient).
 We also couldn't find agreement among experts on some of our edge cases.
-So, we feel that our own rules here are a suitable compromise that allows players to declare other players' hands dead, while being simple enough to implement, and understandable enough that everyone will rule the same way on a situation.
+So, we feel that our own rules here are the best compromise we can reasonably implement.

 ## Another Game

 - Dealership always passes to the next player, regardless of whether the current dealer wins, and regardless of how many players were disqualified.

+## Auto-buttons in Riichi Advanced

+- In the lower left of the interface, there are seven buttons.
+These automatically do certain things for you, and they work as follows:
+  - A: Auto Sort.
+This automatically sorts your hand by suit, then by increasing rank, with winds, dragons, jokers, and flowers on the right.
+This is enabled at the start of every hand by default.
+Should you wish to manually rearrange your hand by dragging tiles around, turn this off.
+  - M: Auto Mah Jongg.
+This automatically declares Mah Jongg for you if it's possible.
+  - C: Skip Calls.
+This skips all calls, except for Mah Jongg.
+  - JC: Skip Joker Calls.
+Like Skip Calls, but this skips all calls that use only your jokers; i.e. that do not match a natural already in your hand.
+Useful for if you have two or more jokers in your hand and don't want to keep clicking "Cancel" on every discard.
+  - DC: Skip Deadening Calls.
+Like Skip Calls, but this skips all calls that would result in your hand becoming dead.
+Enabled by default.
+  - D: Auto Discard.
+Discards the tile you draw, unless you have the ability to swap a joker or declare Mah Jongg.
+  - DD: Auto Discard Different.
+Like Auto Discard, but it only discards tiles that you don't already have in your hand.

 ---
 ## Mod list